ebo-arcadia/angular-jwt-auth/README.md

 - how to add dynamic navigation bar to the web app?
 - how to use browser session storage to manage token and user info?

+## for back end
+- how is the flow of authentication and authorization accomplished?
+- how JWT is generated, handled, saved, and verified?
+- how Node.js Express, CORS, authentication & authorization middlewares, Sequelize, mySQL database are stitched together?
+- how to configure Express routes to work with JWT?
+- how to define data models and association for authentication & authorization
+- how to yse Sequelize to interact with MySQL database?

 # Work Book

+## for Angular

 1. create this project, components, services, classes, models, views
     - [X] understand the how, using angular CLI